divaga/dms-athena-quicksight/README.md

 # DMS - Athena/Redshift - QuickSight Workshop

-Migrate EC2 based postgresql to athena and visualize it thru QuickSight
+Migrate EC2 based postgresql to athena and visualize it thru QuickSight.
+Use for initial load only, not configured for CDC.

 ### Create VPC, IAM Role and Security Group